-Based upon preliminary estimates, we believe that a significant portion of our income tax liability of \$19.5 million arising from our taxable gain for federal and state income tax purposes from the sale of the Cold-EEZE[®] Business will be offset to the extent of our current year losses from operations, the write-off for tax purposes of the tax-basis of the Cold-EEZE[®] Business and the available net operating loss carryforwards at the federal and state levels.
-However, for state income tax purposes, based upon the available state net operating loss carryforwards and corresponding limitations, we estimate a net income tax expense arising from the sale of the Cold-EEZE[®] Business of \$1.3 million.
+We believe that a significant portion of our income tax liability arising from our taxable gain for federal and state income tax purposes from the sale of the Cold-EEZE[®] Business will be offset to the extent of our current year losses from operations, the write-off for tax purposes of the tax-basis of the Cold-EEZE[®] Business and the available net operating loss carryforwards at the federal and state levels.
+However, for state income tax purposes, based upon the available state net operating loss carryforwards and corresponding limitations, we estimate a net income tax expense arising from the sale of the Cold-EEZE[®] Business of \$2.1 million.